 - You get personal attention.
 Since mediation is all about working together to solve disputes and make arrangements, your voice is heard.
 Your concerns will get deserved attention.

 You may wonder what happens if you and your spouse disagree on something.
 You will work with a mediator to have civil discussions.
-You can have one divorce lawyer present, or each of you can have your own lawyers there to assist you.
+If you are in Colorado, you can have one Denver divorce lawyer present, or each of you can have your own lawyers there to assist you.
 Your marriage may be ending, but your new future is just beginning.
 Take charge and start it off on your terms.